Generic name: carbamazepine (oral) [ kar-ba-MAZ-e-peen ]

-You should not take carbamazepine if you have a history of bone marrow suppression, or if you are allergic to carbamazepine or to certain antidepressant medications.
+You should not take Epitol if you have a history of bone marrow suppression, or if you are allergic to this medicine or to certain antidepressant medications.

 Tell your doctor about all your current medicines and any you start or stop using.
 Many drugs can interact, and some drugs should not be used together.